Uniqueness problem for accretive Schr\"{o}dinger operators with complex singular coefficients

 In this paper, we investigate the case when the coefficients of the expression $l$ are complex-valued and satisfy~\eqref{cond_Main}.
 In particular, if the function $Q$ has locally bounded variation, then the coefficient $q$ is a complex-valued Radon measure on a locally compact space $\mathbb{R}$.
-Schr\"{o}dinger operators with such potentials appear in many problems of modern mathematical physics (see, for example, \cite{AlbGszHKH2005, AlKsMl2010, EcGsNcTs2013, MkhMlb2018} and the bibliography given there).
+Schr\"{o}dinger operators with such potentials appear in many problems of modern mathematical physics (see, for example, \cite{AlbGszHKH2005, AlKsMl2010, EcGsNcTs2013, MkhMlb2018} and the bibliography therein).
 In this case, first of all, we should study the question about a reasonable definition of the operators generated by the formal differential expression $l$.
-The most natural, in our opinion, is the definition based on the regularization of the singular differential expression with the help of the Shin--Zettl quasi-derivatives \cite{Shin1943, Zttl1975, EvMr1999}.
-The most studied here is the case where $r\equiv 0$ and $q=\overline{q}$, see \cite{AlKsMl2010, HrMk2012, MkhMlb2013, EcGsNcTs2013} and references therein.
+The most natural, in our opinion, is the definition based on the regularization of the singular differential expression with the help of Shin--Zettl quasi-derivatives \cite{Shin1943, Zttl1975, EvMr1999}.
+The most extensively studied case is when $r\equiv 0$ and $q=\overline{q}$, see \cite{AlKsMl2010, HrMk2012, MkhMlb2013, EcGsNcTs2013} and references therein.
 The more general case is considered in \cite{MkhGrnMlb2022}.
 In this case, the operator $\mathrm{L}_{0}=\mathrm{L}_{0}^{+}$ is symmetric and $\mathrm{L}=\mathrm{L}_{0}^{\ast}=(\mathrm{L}_{0}^{+})^{\ast}$.

 In this paper, we investigate the general case of singular complex-valued coefficients based on the regularization of the formal differential expression $l$ using quasi-derivatives.